iSHAREScheme/eSEALsGuide/README.md

 | ----------------------|---------|---------------------------------------|
 | QuoVadis Trustlink B.V. | Netherlands | [QuoVadis EU Issuing Certification Authority G4](quovadis/quovadis-eSEAL-NL.md)|

+> **_NOTE:_** iSHARE Foundation has no affliation with QuoVadis and nor promotes it in any way.
+The guide here to acquire eSEAL certificate is provided based on experience iSHARE Foundation itself had in the process of acquiring the certificate and is provided for educational purposes only.
+Other providers process can be contributed by either themselves or by community memnbers for benefit of others.

 ### Choosing the right Certificate Authority and the right issuer